Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 Working with clients in Fort Myers means dealing with sun damage that is not seasonal.
 It is constant.
 The subtropical climate delivers UV exposure year-round, and most clients arrive with layered damage accumulated over years, not a single bad beach day.

 The biggest shift I have seen in effective practice is moving away from single-session thinking.
 Clients often want one strong treatment to fix everything.
-What actually works is a layered plan: stabilize the barrier first, introduce resurfacing gradually, and maintain results with daily SPF and targeted actives.
+What actually works is a layered plan: stabilize the barrier first, introduce gentle resurfacing gradually, and maintain results with daily SPF and targeted actives.
 Skipping any of those phases extends the timeline and increases the risk of irritation.

 I have also noticed that client education around sun care is the hardest part of the job.
 People understand that facials help.
 Fewer understand that what they do between appointments determines whether the results last.
 Rebound pigmentation is almost always tied to inconsistent SPF use or returning to sun exposure too quickly after treatment.